Nuclear-Peacock/Qual-MM-App/README.md

 and card-style panels got a faint drop shadow for depth.
 This is a systemic pass rather than a screen-by-screen redesign — it should read as noticeably calmer and more polished everywhere, but if any specific screen still feels rough, point me at it.

+## Combined survey upload

+If quantitative and qualitative data arrive in one CSV (a typical form/survey export — Likert items and open-ended responses as columns side by side), Setup now has a **"Combined survey upload"** section, separate from the two single-purpose uploads above it.
+Upload or paste the CSV, and for each detected column pick a role:

+- **Participant ID** — links everything below to one person.
+Pick one column (a name, email, or ID field); it becomes both the document title and the row identifier in the quantitative dataset, so the two stay linked.
+If you skip this, rows are labeled "Respondent 1," "Respondent 2," etc.
+- **Quantitative** — numeric items (Likert scales, ratings).
+These become columns in the quantitative dataset, same as the separate quant CSV upload, feeding the descriptive stats and paired analysis in Matrices.
+- **Qualitative** — open-ended text responses.
+One new document gets created per participant, combining all of their qualitative columns (each labeled with its original column header) into one codeable document.
+- **Demographic** — categorical context (training level, cohort, prior experience).
+  Attached as attributes on each created document — shown as context while coding, not fed into any specific matrix (see the note below on what attributes actually do).
+- **Ignore** — anything irrelevant (timestamps, consent checkboxes, etc.).

+Roles are auto-guessed (all-numeric columns → quantitative, low-variety short text → demographic, header names containing "id"/"name"/"email" → participant ID, everything else → qualitative) but every guess is a dropdown you can override.
+Running it creates new documents and **replaces** the quantitative dataset — your existing individually- uploaded documents and the standalone quant CSV upload are unaffected either way, and running it twice will create duplicate documents rather than merge, so delete the old ones first if you're re-importing a corrected file.

+**What document attributes are (and aren't) for:** attributes are free-form key/value tags on a document — "Training level: Novice," "Cohort: A" — shown as context next to that document while you're reading and coding it.
+They don't feed any matrix or statistic; that used to be true in an earlier version of this app but isn't anymore.
+The actual quantitative dataset that drives descriptive stats, Wilcoxon tests, and the paired analysis comes only from an uploaded CSV — either the standalone one or the combined one above.

 ## 1. Firebase project setup (free "Spark" plan is enough)